pegi3s/auto-p2docking-docs/source/modules_2_PDB_retrieval_and_selection.rst

 tm-align-pdb
 -------------------

-This module allows the automated submission of PDB files obtained from AF, HPmod database, or any other database (file names must not end with the ‘_PDB’ tag) and a PDB file from the PDB database (file names must end with the ‘_PDB’ tag) to the TM-align server (https://zhanggroup.org/TM-align/), in order to select the PDB file with the highest TM score when compared with data from the PDB database.
+This module allows the automated submission of PDB files obtained from AF, HPmod database, or any other database (file names must not end with the ‘_PDB’ tag) and a PDB file from the PDB database (file names must end with the ‘_PDB’ tag) to the TM-align server (https://zhanggroup.org/TM-align/), in order to select the PDB file with the highest TM score when compared with data from the PDB database (for instance, P15848_AF.pdb and P15848_PDB.pdb, respectively).
 Only PDB files with the same UniProtKB number will be compared.
 If no data exists in PDB database for the protein being analyzed, no action is taken.

 tm-align-cutoff
 ------------

 This module allows automatic submission of pairs of PDB structures (AF, HPmod, or any other database) to the TM align server (https://zhanggroup.org/TM-align/), to remove PDB files that have very similar structures
 (according to the value declared in the variable tm_cutoff_ref).
 If there is nothing to compare with, no action is taken.
 The file names are not changed.
-Only file names starting with the same Uniprot number are compared.
-Example:
-tm_cutoff_ref=0.45
-tm_cutoff_order="AF-ditasser-itasser"
-Parameter description:
-- tm_cutoff_ref= Specifies the minimum value of the TM score.
-If the TMscore value is above that declared, then the file that is retained is the one first matching one of the tags declared in the variable tm_cutoff_order=.
-If the TM-score is below the one specified in the tm_cutoff_ref parameter, both PDB files will be kept.
-In the example given is 0.45
-- tm_cutoff_order= Specifies the order of the files to be kept.
-In the example provided is "AF-ditasser-itasser" which would select the AF .pdb if the TMscore is above the tm_cutoff_ref parameter.
+Only file names starting with the same Uniprot number are compared (for instance, P15848_AF.pdb and P15848_ditasser.pdb).
+In addition to the tm_cutoff value, the tm_cutoff_order parameter must also be specified in the config file.
+The tm_cutoff_ref parameter specifies the value of the TM score above which only one of the files being compared will be retained.
+The file that is retained is declared by the order specificied in the in the tm_cutoff_order parameter (for instance, tm_cutoff_order="AF-ditasser-itasser", which results in the selection of the file with the _AF tag first, if not available, the one with the _ditasser tag, and then, if not available, the one with the _itasser tag).